umputun/sys-agent/README.md

 #### `docker` provider

-Checks if docker service is available and required container (optional) are running.
-The `containers` parameter is a list of required container names separated by `:`
+Check if the Docker service is available and if the required container (optional) is running.
+The `containers` parameter is a list of required container names separated by `:`.

 Request examples:
 - `foo:docker://example.com:2375/` - check if docker is available